API Polling & Webhook Integration for DSCSA Serialization Compliance

 Figure — Polling and webhook ingestion converging on an idempotent merge.

-The choice between polling and webhooks is rarely binary in regulated environments.
-Most enterprise serialization platforms operate a hybrid topology to accommodate heterogeneous trading partner capabilities, legacy ERP/WMS constraints, and FDA Verification Router Service (VRS) requirements.
+The choice is rarely binary.
+Most enterprise serialization platforms run a hybrid topology to accommodate heterogeneous partner capabilities, legacy ERP/WMS egress constraints, and FDA Verification Router Service requirements.

 import logging